kennytilton/mxtodomvc/README.md

 ````
 What does it mean for `A to tell `B`? `A` makes `B` compute a new value, *causing* it to change.

-What happens when `B` computes a new value? `B` might have its own dependent properties to tell. `B` might also want to affect the world outside the connected graph of properties.
+What happens when `B` computes a new value? `B` might have its own dependent properties to tell. `A` or `B` might also want to act on the world outside the graph of properties.
-> "On the other hand, effects are marvelous because they move the app forward." - [re-frame intro](https://github.com/Day8/re-frame)
+> "Nothing messes with functional purity quite like the need for side effects.
+On the other hand, effects are marvelous because they move the app forward." - [re-frame intro](https://github.com/Day8/re-frame)

 A Web game app may use a CLJS map to model a Romulan warship and a paired DOM element to render it.
-If `A` is the `:cloaked` property of the map warship, the "hidden" attribute of the DOM warship needs to be added or removed.
-An observer updates the DOM.
+If `A` is the `cloaked` property of the map warship and it changes, the "hidden" attribute of the DOM warship needs to be added or removed.
 To this end, Matrix lets us define "on-change" *observers*.

 > [observer](https://dictionary.cambridge.org/dictionary/english/observer): noun.
 UK: /əbˈzɜː.vər/, US: /əbˈzɝː.vɚ/  A person who watches what happens but has no active part in it.

 Observers are *monitors* of the dataflow between a graph of properties, not participants in that flow.
 They act, but they act outside the dataflow graph.

 #### lifting
 What about X, Y, and Z? i.e., Properties from existing libraries that know nothing about Matrix?
-We like the dataflow paradigm, so we write whatever "glue" code it takes to wire existing libraries with dataflow.
+We write whatever "glue" code it takes to wire existing libraries with dataflow.
 We call this "lifting" libraries into the Matrix.
-Lifting mxWeb required about two thousand lines of code.
+Lifting the DOM into mxWeb required about two thousand lines of code.
 We will see several examples below of lifting.

 #### matrix?
-`A` might not be a simple, descriptive property such as "cloaked". `A` might be `K` for "kids" and hold the child nodes of some parent; thus the very population of our application model can change with events.
+`A` might not be a simple, descriptive property such as "cloaked". `A` might be `K` for "kids" and hold the child nodes of some parent; the very population of our application model can shrink or grow with events.
 We call this dynamic population of communicating nodes a *matrix*.

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-Simply by propagating change between properties and to the outside world, the Matrix library brings to life declaratively coded application models.
+Simply by propagating change between functional properties, with strictly segregated dataflow to and from the outside world, the Matrix library brings applications to life.

 #### Really?
 Can we really program this way?
 This [Algebra](https://tiltonsalgebra.com/#) app consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
 Everything runs under matrix control.
 It lifts Qooxdoo JS, MathJax, Postgres and more.
 The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
 On complex dispays of many math problems, a little over a thousand values are dependent on other values.